hlynch/Biometry2021/docs/Week-14-lab.md

 ```

 ```
 ##                    PC1       PC2        PC3
-## Useful      -0.63382221  0.4348484  0.6396689
+## Useful      -0.1571361 0.7179282  0.6781500
-## Interesting -0.04763128  0.8034897 -0.5934101
+## Interesting -0.6425818 0.4471147 -0.6222356
-## Difficult   -0.77201079 -0.4065847 -0.4885573
+## Difficult    0.7499312 0.5335425 -0.3910697
 ```

-PCA1 is an axis which describes papers that are Not Useful and not Difficult, with a very small weight towards papers that are not Interesting.
-In other words, a large positive PCA1 score would be associated with an Easy paper that was not Useful.
+PCA1 is an axis which describes papers that are Less Interesting and More Difficult, with a very small weight towards papers that are Less Useful.
+In other words, a large positive PCA1 score would be associated with an boring paper that was difficult to read.
 Note that the principal components denote an axis, but the direction is arbitrary.
-Since no direction is implied by the sign, we do not interpret this as saying that most papers were Not Useful, Not Difficult, and Not Interesting.
-Instead we would say that the papers largely fall along a common axis in which Easy/Boring/Useless papers are at one end, and Difficult/Interesting/Useful papers are at the other end.
-(Obviously, the goal is to weed out the former in favor of the latter over time.)
+Since no direction is implied by the sign, we do not interpret this as saying that most papers were boring and difficult.
+Instead we would say that the papers largely fall along a common axis in which Interesting/Easy/Useful papers are at one end, and Boring/Difficult/Useless papers are at the other end.

 We can visualize this using the function 'biplot'